mycase/chulie/README.md

     processor.start();

-If nothing is passed to the `start()` function, the processor will loop forever.
 If you want to handle any exception might leak out of the processor, you can call `then` or `catch` on the return value since the `start()` function returns a promise.

     processor.start().catch(err => { ... });

-You may optionally pass an integer to `start()`.
-For example

-    processor.start(5);

-In this case, the processor only poll SQS 5 times.